prmr/COMP303/README.md

 ## Schedule

-Please see myCourses for a detailed progress checklist and the lab sign-up sheet.
+See myCourses for a detailed schedule and the lab sign-up sheet.

 ## License